nllz/IRTF-HRPC/draft-quichr.md

 Differently from previous transport protocols, QUIC splits the information it uses for its own operation from its wire image.
 As a consequence, QUIC's wire image currently does not expose any information that can be used for passive latency measurement techniques {{draft-ietf-quic-spin-exp-00}}.

-At the June 2017 interim meeting of the QUIC Working Group, a proposal was made to add a latency spin bit back into QUIC's wire image, in order to allow for passive measurability of RTT equivalent to TCP {{SpinBit}}.
+At the June 2017 interim meeting of the QUIC Working Group, a proposal was made to add a latency spin bit to QUIC's wire image, in order to allow for passive measurability of RTT equivalent to TCP {{SpinBit}}.

 The spin bit is an explicit signal for passive measurability of round-trip time.
 It causes one bit in the header to ‘spin’, generating one edge (a transition from 0 to 1 or from 1 to 0) once per end-to-end RTT.